Supporting local food systems by

 the farmers’ market, independently owned

-food market, or join a
+food markets, or join a CT CSA

-who produces your food
+know who produces your food

 In addition to donating to food security organizations, invest in the economic empowerment of low wealth communities through food entrepreneurship,